Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 # Signal Processing package documentation

-This programenr-oriented documentation describes our scala implementation of the following signal processing tools and features
+This programmer-oriented documentation describes our scala implementation of the following signal processing tools and features
 - Windowing functions (e.g., Hamming)
 - Spectrum (using Fast Fourier Transform)
 - Power Spectral Density and Power spectrum (using periodogram and Welch estimations)
 - Energy (e.g., root mean square (rms) measure or Sound Pressure Level, i.e., log-scaling rms)

-and provides a step-by-setp tutorial code example to compute them.
+and provides a step-by-step tutorial code example to compute them.
 Note that these functions are basic tools and features in acoustic signal processing, and more widely in Fourier-based spectral analysis.

 ## Glossary